Shlurp/Strudel/info/tutorial/lesson1.md

 ```
 (The * is replaced depending on the register, for example R**A**X)
 Each tile is one byte.
 There are several reasons for this structure: backwards compatability, quick indexing, and more.
-The reason Dumdum uses it is because Intel does, and Dumdum is just meant to be a simple Assembly-similar language.
+The reason Strudel uses it is because Intel does, and Strudel is just meant to be a simple Assembly-similar language.
 The following are all of the registers with this structure:
 + `RAX`
 + `RBX`